A metric boundary theory for Carnot groups: Background and notation

-Unlike other geometric boundary theories, the horofunction compactification, or metric compactification, can be used in very general settings.
-There are no assumptions on the geometry of the metric space in which you are working.
+Unlike other geometric boundary theories, the horofunction compactification, or metric compactification, can be used in very general settings without making assumptions on the geometry of the space.
 Additionally, the horofunction compactification is always Hausdorff, which, for example, is not necessarily true of the visual boundary in nilpotent groups and other spaces of mixed curvature \cite{FNG}.
-Finally, isometries of the metric space extend to homeomorphisms of the horofunction boundary, which has proved useful in the study of the dynamics of isometries and the asymptotic behavior of random walks \cite{karlsson-stars, maher-tiozzo}.
+Finally, isometries of the metric space extend to homeomorphisms of the horofunction boundary, which has proved useful in the study of the dynamics of isometries and the asymptotic behavior of random walks \cite{karlsson-stars, karlsson-ledrappier, karlsson-ledrappier-drift, maher-tiozzo}.